Novel Immunotherapies for Brain Tumor Patients

 Translational Biotechnology Company Developing Novel Immunotherapies for Brain Tumor Patients

 StemVax Therapeutics is a Translational Biotechnology Company that develops novel therapies for brain tumor patients.
-We focus our efforts on developing immunotherapeutic approaches to treating patients with Glioblastoma Multiforme (GBM), a devastating brain cancer.
+We focus our efforts on developing immunotherapeutic approaches to treating patients with Glioblastoma, a devastating brain cancer.
 We also focus our research efforts on novel drug development to target Cancer Stem cells and other multi-resistant cancer cells.

-StemVax partnered with Innovest Global Inc. Biotechnology Division in 2018 into order to rapidly accelerate R&D through clinical trials and successfully bring safe and efficacious novel immunotherapeutics to market.
+StemVax became a wholly-owned subsidiary of NovAccess Global, Inc. in October of 2020 in order to rapidly accelerate R&D through clinical trials and successfully bring safe and efficacious novel immunotherapeutics to market.

-We seek to make a difference in glioblastoma multiforme and other brain tumor patients’ lives through novel immunotherapeutics.
+We seek to make a difference in Glioblastoma and other brain tumor patients’ lives through novel immunotherapeutics.

 Dr. Wheeler has over 30 years of immunology and neurology research experience.
 His leadership experience is highlighted by his position and previous roles at Cedar-Sinai Medical Center Department of Neurosurgery.
 Dr. Wheeler was a Professor in the Department for over 15 years and also served as Director for Precision Medicine Initiative for Brain Tumors and Glioma Immunotherapy Core.
 His research has been highlighted by publication in numerous high impact paradigm shifting manuscripts and several patents.
 Dr. Wheeler has executed scientific aspects of commercialization, validation, funding, and marketing for the development of novel therapeutics for brain tumor and neurodegenerative diseases.
 He has also served as a new Scientific Advisory Board member for Innovest Global’s Biotechnology & Health Services Division.